 Good condition considering its age.
 Wear and tear due to age.
 Please see pictures carefully and bid with confidence.

 Japanese Katagami is a stencil pattern for dying textiles used for printing Kimonos.
-This antique Katagami was designed during the Meiji era in Central Japan.
+This antique Katagami was designed during the mid or late Edo period (1860) to early Meiji (1900) in Central Japan.
 It is made of two or more layers of handmade mulberry paper laminated together and waterproofed with persimmon tannin.
 Katagami printing uses a technique called resist dye where a paste is applied to the fabric with the katagami before dipping in ink.
-The open space on the katagami will be negative space in the printed design.
+The open space on the katagami will be a negative space in the printed design.

 Shipping: We ship worldwide by Japan Post.
 You can see the shipping prices and options by adding this item to your cart.
 We do combine shipping and if the cart does not give you a discount, we will refund any extra shipping paid in the case of overpayment.